Why You Need to Check Your Chimney Before Using the Fireplace

 If you see moisture bubbling out the ends of the logs when they’re burning, the wood is wet.
 This green wood doesn’t burn cleanly and sends a lot of unburned particles (smoke) up the chimney, where they build up as creosote and soot.
 Dry hardwoods, such as oak and birch, burn hotter and cleaner.
 With them, have your chimney cleaned or inspected every 70 burns.

 Set aside some time now to complete these simple must-do things to get your home ready for fall.
+If it’s spring cleaning you need, these home carpet-cleaning remedies will do the trick.

 Do a quick chimney buildup check